tus/tusd/docs/hooks.md

 ### post-receive

 This event will be triggered for every running upload to indicate its current progress.
 It will occur for each open PATCH request, every second.
 The offset property will be set to the number of bytes which have been transfered to the server, at the time in total.
 Please be aware that this number may be higher than the number of bytes which have been stored by the data store!
+This hook can be disabled with `-post-receive-enabled=false`.

 ## File Hooks

 ### The Hook Directory

 By default, the file hook system is disabled.
 To enable it, pass the `--hooks-dir` option to the tusd binary.
 The flag's value will be a path, the **hook directory**, relative to the current working directory, pointing to the folder containing the executable **hook files**:

 ```bash